Martyrdom of Azqir

 The Martyrdom of Azqīr or the Acts of Azqir (Gadla Azqir) is a short Christian hagiography of a preacher named Azqir living in the Himyarite city of Najran.
 Azqir lived in the second half of the fifth century, during the reign of the Jewish king Sharhabil Yakkuf.
 He was said to have been one of the first Christians of the city, and its first preacher.
 Ultimately, Azqir is executed by the king for his religious activities.

 The martyrdom of Azqir is the first report of a Christian being killed for their faith in South Arabia, part of the first wave of the persecution of the Christian community of Najran, around 20–30 years after conversions began in the region.
-The martyrdom of Azqir and other Najranite Christians is commemorated by the Ethiopian church on the date of their calendar 24 Hedar, two days before the commemoration of the martyrdom of Arethas of Najran, who was killed during the great massacre of the Christians of Najran during the reign of Dhu Nuwas.
+The Ethiopian church commemorates the martyrdom of Najranite Christians like Azqir on the date of their calendar 24 Hedar, two days before the commemoration of the martyrdom of Arethas of Najran, who was killed during the great massacre of the Christians of Najran during the reign of Dhu Nuwas.